Chicago/opengrid/docs/measure-distances/index.md

 ## Measurement Tool

-Measurement tool is an interactive feature that allows a user to measure lines and areas on the map.
+Measurement tool is an interactive feature that allows a user to measure lines and areas on a map.
 You can use the tool to draw a linear or polygon shape on a map.
 Selecting the measurement icon will enable the measurement tool to perform the following:

 ##### Linear Measurement